At the start of a brand new year, let’s take a look back at some of the highlights of the last 12 months.

 And as April started, I was to be found in another colourful location, but this time on the North Wales coast.

 Portmeirion Village is full of quirky Italianate buildings, with imaginative details to be found around every corner.
 It overlooks the Dwyryd estuary, and you can take a walk along the coast or head through the village’s Wild Wood.

 I stayed overnight in Hotel Portmeiron, which is every bit as quirky as you’d hope.
 Even the menu at the restaurant was full of surprises!

 My second visit of the month to Wales took me to the RHS flowershow in Cardiff.

-It’s the first big gardening event of the season, and Mark and I headed there to see the show gardens and floral marquee.
+It’s the first big gardening event of the season, and I headed there to see the show gardens and floral marquee.

 And I also headed down to the New Forest for a review of the Bell Inn.
 This is a really cosy inn, complete with low ceilings and flagstone floors, and the bedrooms are cosy and comfortable.

-As Mark couldn’t come along on this trip, my youngest son Lyle accompanied me, and we took the opportunity to pay a visit to Portsmouth as well.
+My youngest son Lyle accompanied me on this trip and we took the opportunity to pay a visit to Portsmouth as well.

 The Historic Dockyard and Spinnaker Tower were high up on our list of things to do in Portsmouth.

 I had another visit to a flower show in May, this time a little closer to home.
 The RHS Malvern Spring Flower Show takes place each May and is a fabulous display of colour and scent.